 Houston Car Accidents Caused by Drug-Impaired Driving

 Although most people associate impaired driving with driving while under the influence of alcohol, the reality is that this term also applies to drugs.
 In fact, drug impaired driving in Texas has become a problem of increasing concern over the past decade.
 Aside from having criminal repercussions, drugged driving can also result in devastating car accidents.
 Fortunately, those who are injured in these types of crashes can collect compensation to cover their losses if they can demonstrate that the defendant was at fault for their crash or was driving while intoxicated.
-To learn more about filing your own claim for damages, please contact a member of our car accident legal team for a free case evaluation.
+To learn more about filing your own claim for damages, please contact a member of our car accident legal team in Houston for a free case evaluation.

 What Does Texas Statutory Law Say About Drugged Driving?